Corporate Governance Statement

 The Board has an established remuneration and nomination committee.
 The remuneration and nomination committee has a written charter defining the role and responsibility of the committee.

 The remuneration committee should be structured so that it:

 - consists of a majority of independent directors

 - is chaired by one of its members, who is not the Chair of the Board

 The role of the remuneration and nomination committee is to attend to matters relating to Kula Gold’s remuneration policy to enable Kula Gold to attract and retain executives who will create value for shareholders and to oversee remuneration packages for executive directors and senior management of Kula Gold.

 Companies should clearly distinguish the structure of Non-executive directors’ remuneration from that of executive directors and senior executives.

-Non-executive directors receive director’s fees in agreed amounts.
-Four of the current Non-executive directors hold options on terms approved by the ASX.
+Non-executive directors receive director’s fees in agreed amounts .
 These are set out in the directors’ report.

 Further information on directors’ and executives’ remuneration, including principles used to determine remuneration, is set out in the directors’ report under the heading ”Remuneration report”.

 Companies which have an equity-based remuneration scheme should have a policy on whether participants are permitted to enter into transactions which limit the economic risk of participating in the scheme, and disclose that policy or a summary of it.